 11.8 Advertising

-We use the possibility to display targeted advertisements for our activities and operations on third parties such as social media platforms and search engines.
+We use the possibility of displaying targeted advertisements for our activities and operations on third parties such as social media platforms and search engines.

-We would like to use such advertising to reach in particular people who are already interested in our activities and operations or who might be interested in them (remarketing and targeting).
-For this purpose, we may transmit relevant - if necessary also personal - data to third parties that enable such advertising.
+With such advertising, we would like to reach in particular people who are already interested in our activities and operations or might be interested in them (remarketing and targeting).
+For this purpose, we may transmit relevant - if necessary also personal - information to third parties that enable such advertising.
 We can also determine whether our advertising is successful, that is, in particular, whether it leads to visits to our website (Conversion Tracking).

 Third parties with whom we advertise and where you are registered as a user, can assign the use of our online offer to your profile there.